ga4gh/fasp-scripts/README.md

 ### **Search clients**

-#### DiscoverySearchClient.py
+#### DataConnectClient

-Wrapper to call Discovery Servers and return results of a query.
+Wrapper to call GA4GH Data Connect Servers and return results of a queries.

 #### BigQuerySearchClient